docker-compose.yml -- Copy this file and run: docker compose up -d

 Deployment

-SnapOtter ships as a single Docker container.
-The image supports linux/amd64 (with NVIDIA CUDA) and linux/arm64 (CPU), so it runs natively on Intel/AMD servers, Apple Silicon Macs, and ARM devices like the Raspberry Pi 4/5.
+SnapOtter deploys as a 3-container Docker Compose stack: the SnapOtter app image, PostgreSQL 17, and Redis 8.
+The app image supports linux/amd64 (with NVIDIA CUDA) and linux/arm64 (CPU), so it runs natively on Intel/AMD servers, Apple Silicon Macs, and ARM devices like the Raspberry Pi 4/5.

 See Docker Image for GPU setup, Docker Compose examples, and version pinning.